Research Methods in Creative Writing

-On this module, which introduces the MA in Creative Writing, you will explore some of the key aspects of research in relation to the subject.
+On this module, which introduces the MA in Creative Writing, you'll explore some of the key aspects of research in relation to the subject.
 The module aims to lay the groundwork for the rest of the programme.
-You will be introduced to key issues in the research and theory of the subject at an advanced level.
+You'll be introduced to key issues in the research and theory of the subject at an advanced level.

 - 20 hours of seminars